 The Programme of Study is free to download and printed copies are available for members to purchase.

 The PSHE Education Programme of Study (key stages 1–5) is the only national programme of study for the subject and is regularly signposted to by the Department for Education for schools to use.

-With the Relationships, Sex and Health Education elements of PSHE compulsory in all schools* from September 2020, the Programme of Study has been fully updated to support schools to prepare for the statutory changes.
 The Department for Education’s statutory guidance for Relationships Education, Relationships and Sex Education (RSE), and Health Education, sets out what schools must cover in primary and secondary phase from September 2020, though not all that they should cover as part of broader PSHE education, and does not specify content for each key stage.

 This Programme of Study therefore provides a comprehensive programme for each key stage, that fully covers, but is not limited to the statutory requirements.

 * Health education is already a requirement in independent schools as part of compulsory PSHE education.